The All-New Burgoo Review

 What is burgoo?

 Burgoo is a soup made from chicken, beef, and vegetables, cooked for several hours until the flavors have blended and the ingredients have become a thick stew.
 Arenzville burgoo is cooked in iron kettles over a wood-burning fire, which imparts a special smoky flavor to the soup.
+Read more about the process in the All New Burgoo Review.

 The Oxford English Dictionary suggests that burgoo was originally a thin gruel or porridge made by sailors in the 17th century.
 The name may have come from "bulghur," a form of cracked wheat, or "ragout," a French word for a well-seasoned stew.
 There are many different recipes for burgoo in other parts of the country, but Arenzville burgoo is unlike any other soup you will ever taste.
 Early versions of the soup were made with wild game such as venison or squirrel, but current state health laws prevent selling soup made from game, so only chicken and beef are used.
 Today's Arenzville burgoo is made from a secret recipe, handed down over the generations, and the only place you can get this brand of the soup is in Arenzville, Illinois, during the late summer festival.